Dosing with Cannabis: Full Spectrum Hemp Extracts

 Topical Application of Cannabis Products

 Topical applications of CBD in the form of salves, oils or lotions provide inflammatory and pain relief directly to the site at which it is applied, and bind to the CB2 receptors in the upper dermis tissues of your skin, muscles and joints.
-They do not enter into the blood stream and have systemic effects.
+It is possible for the medicine to enter the bloodstream through the largest organ of your body (your skin)!

 These statements have not been evaluated by the Food and Drug Administration.
 We do not claim to diagnose, treat, cure or prevent any disease with this information or our products.